Category Archives: Former Monarchies

 Carlo Alberto, King of Sardinia signing the Albertine Statute; Credit – Wikipedia

-In 1848, Carlo Alberto attempted to rid the Italian peninsula of Austria ruled and supported states resulting in the First Italian War of Independence, part of the Italian Unification.
-After his forces were defeated by the Austrian forces at the Battle of Novara, Carlo Alberto immediately abdicated in favor of his son Vittorio Emanuele.
+In 1848, Carlo Alberto attempted to rid the Italian peninsula of Austrian rule resulting in the First Italian War of Independence, part of the Italian Unification.
+In 1849, Carlo Alberto abdicated in favor of his son Vittorio Emanuele II after his forces were defeated.
 Vittorio Emanuele II, King of Sardinia then became a driving force behind the Italian unification movement along with Giuseppe Garibaldi, a general and nationalist, and Giuseppe Mazzini, a politician and journalist.
 Garibaldi conquered Naples and Sicily, the territories of the Kingdom of Two Sicilies, while the Sardinian troops occupied the central territories of the Italian peninsula, except Rome and part of Papal States.
 With all the newly acquired land, Vittorio Emanuele II was proclaimed the first King of the new, united Kingdom of Italy in 1861.

 On March 24, 1849, the day after his defeat at the Battle of Novara, Carlo Alberto left the Italian peninsula and wound up in Porto, Portugal on April 19, 1849.
 During his travels to Portugal, he became ill with a liver condition.
 He stayed for two weeks at the Hotel do Peixe in Porto and his condition worsened.
 Carlo Alberto accepted the offer from a private individual of a home on the Rua de Entre Quintas in Porto with an ocean view.